kparc/kcc/README.md

  █
 ```

-But what t DIY sort function demonstrates very well is the principle of
+But what our DIY sort function is very good for is to demonstrate the principle of
 **doing more with less**, and that is what k is all about.

 Check out examples of `quicksort` in the wild in